Northpark Mall (Missouri): History

 In October 2015, Macy's moved the children's department to the men's store and men's moved over to the women's store.
 Both Macy's stores received a much needed makeover, including new fixtures, fresh paint, and new carpet.

 For-All Bible announced in December 2015 that they would be moving to a new location out of the mall.
 For-All Bible was one of the last original tenants, until they permanently closed in 2017, leaving JCPenney as the only remaining original tenant in the mall.

 Mall management announced in May 2016 that Dunham's Sports would be opening in the former Venture anchor.
 The store was working on renovations and plans to be open by fall 2016.
 With the opening of Dunham's, the mall would have all of the anchor spaces full for the first time in 15 years.

 In November 2017, Swedish retailer H&M opened their first store in southwest Missouri.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store permanently closed in February 2020.

 On January 6, 2021, it was announced that Macy's would also be closing both locations in April 2021 as part of a plan to close 46 stores nationwide.
 After the stores closed, TJ Maxx, JCPenney, and Dunham's Sports would be the only traditional anchor stores left.
 Chuck E. Cheese closed abruptly in April 2024.

-Throughout 2024 into 2025, one of the former Macy’s anchor stores began to be converted into an events and banquet hall called Joplin Expo.
+Throughout 2024 into 2025, the former Macy’s Women anchor store began to be converted into an events and banquet hall called Joplin Expo.
 The 85,000 square foot facility was completed on August 1, 2025, with several booked events planned in advance.
 Joplin Expo held its first event on August 2, 2025.
+The facility has a capacity for all kinds of events of different sizes.

+In 2026, Unique Boutiques announced they would be opening at the mall.
+Unique Boutiques is a permanent daily 7-day-a-week indoor market experience for trendy clothing, handmade goods, and unique gifts.
+It features a curated collection of local boutiques, markers, and small businesses under one building.
+The 40,000 square foot space had a soft opening in April 14, 2026.
+The grand opening of the boutique is set for May 29, 2026.